-Our story starts in Masaka, is a city in central Uganda that located two hours south of Kampala, Uganda's capital.
-It's widely believed that the city’s name Masaka is derived from a Kinyarwanda word 'Amasaka' that means sorghum.
-Given its fertile soils and the natural green lush, during the precolonial era the area was a haven for pastoralists that migrated from different neighboring present day Rwanda and Tanzania.
-And besides other popular staples, Masaka grew a lot of sorghum that was used as food food for both human and animal consumption plus beer making.
-Masaka has since been a community with an interesting cultural diversity that uniquely position it as as a sought-after hub for trade and cultural production.
+Our story starts in Masaka, a city in central Uganda located two hours south of the capital, Kampala.
+It's widely believed that the name Masaka comes from the word 'Amasaka' which means sorghum in the Rwandese language, Kinyarwanda.
+Given Masaka’s fertile soils, the area was a haven for pastoralists who migrated from present-day Rwanda and Tanzania during the pre-colonial era.
+Among other staple crops, Masaka grew a lot of sorghum, which was used to feed humans and animals and to make beer.
+Masaka has now evolved into a culturally diverse community, one which is uniquely positioned as a hub for trade and cultural production.